pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/74 💍 Brand Userables/23 💍💳 Userable pay metro.md

-💍 Userables to pay on a metro FAQ
+💍 Userables to pay on a metro
 ===

 1. **How can users pay variable length metropolitan rides?**